The Fiftysix 'Core' Family

 El capitano & founder of little tokyo two - BRISBANE

 Jock Fairweather is a game changing thought leader, speaker and entrepreneur.
 Jock is taking collaboration and co-working to the next level in Australia.
-He is the Founder of Little Tokyo Two Australia’s fastest growing co-working network and a personal mentor and long-time friend to Fiftysix Founder, Taj Pabari.
+He is the Founder of Little Tokyo Two Australia’s fastest growing co-working network and a personal mentor to Fiftysix Creations Founder, Taj Pabari.